MiamiOH-CSE274/Interactive-Debugging/README.md

 * 6.a) sideLength*sideLength = 40000, so how many times would you expect to hit the line “grid[i] = ‘ ‘” if you are just using “step over” repeatedly?
 I would expect it to hit line 65 sidelength * sidelength times
 * 6.b) Try hitting “step over” repeatedly, and see if it does what you expected.
 Nope it stepped out of the loop
 * 6.c) What is the bug?
-There is a semi colon before the loop brakets, so the code isn't interated multiple times
+There is a semi colon before the loop brakets, so the code isn't iterated multiple times

 Step 7
 ------